iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

   `asg_scaling_processes` hook.
 ```

-Use this command to find commits that changed the number of ocurrences of one of the hook names.
+Use this command to find commits that changed the number of occurrences of one of the hook names.
 Thanks to [Simon Willison](https://til.simonwillison.net/jq/git-log-json) for the recipe.

 ```bash
 git log --reverse -S "(asg_scaling_processes|asg_scheduled_actions)" --pickaxe-regex --format="%cs%x00%h%x00%s" \